- Read our review guidelines

-And then there are the nice-to-have’s like portable scales, hook removers, a fishing guide, fillet knife, leaders, a camera, phone, fire starters (lighter, flint etc), stringer.
+And then there are the nice-to-have’s like portable scales, hook removers, a fishing guide, a good fillet knife, leaders, a camera, phone, fire starters (lighter, flint etc), stringer.

 Now you may not want to keep all of these in your tackle box, but you’ll maybe want to bring them anyway, depending on your goals for the trip.

 From a high level, the two main types of tackle boxes are either hard or soft.

 When most people think of a tackle box, they think of the hard type, which is a box.
 The soft type are actually backpacks, which are carried using a padded shoulder strap like any other backpack.

 You can also choose from bags, which are in the shape of a box, but made from soft, padded material.